-Technology and the Changing Family, Jeremy Greenwood, Georgi Kocharkov and Cezar Santos, June 2012.
+Technology and the Changing Family: A Unified Theory of Marriage, Divorce, Educational Attainment and Married Female Labor-Force Participation with Jeremy Greenwood, Georgi Kocharkov and Cezar Santos, January 2015.

 Marriage has declined since 1960, with the drop being bigger for non-college educated individuals versus college educated ones.
-Divorce has increased, more so for the non-college educated vis-ŕ-vis the college educated.
-Additionally, assortative mating has risen; i.e., people are more likely to marry someone of the same educational level today than in the past.
+Divorce has increased, more so for the non-college educated.
+Additionally, positive assortative mating has risen.
+Income inequality among households has also widened.
 A unified model of marriage, divorce, educational attainment and married female labor-force participation is developed and estimated to fit the postwar U.S. data.
-The role of technological progress in the household sector and shifts in the wage structure for explaining these facts is gauged.
+Two underlying driving forces are considered: technological progress in the household sector and shifts in the wage structure.
+The analysis emphasizes the joint role that educational attainment, married female labor-force participation, and assortative mating play in determining income inequality.

-Marital Instability and the Distribution of Wealth, with John Knowles, manuscript, July 2007.
+Marital Instability and the Distribution of Wealth, with John Knowles, July 2007.

 The levels of wealth differ significantly among people who are approaching their retirement both by current marital status as well as by marital histories.
 We develop an equilibrium model of marriage and divorce and household savings, in which the interplay between endogenous formation and dissolution of families and savings decisions plays a key role.
 We show that a calibrated version of the model can reproduce observed patterns of wealth inequality by marital status and marital history, and highlight the role of endogenous marriage formation in wealth accumulation.